Patturisrinivas/AWS/README.md

 ### 60. How does Amazon S3 handle eventual consistency:
              **Strong Consistency**: Any newly created or updated objects are immediately available **Eventual Consistency**: Previously, there was a delay in propagating deletes and overwrites across AZs, but AWS now offers strong read-after-write consistency for all operations
+## DAY6
+### 61. What is the difference between S3 Object Expiration and Lifecycle Policies:
+            Object Expiration: Automatically deletes objects after a specified period Use Case: Delete logs after 30 days Lifecycle Policies: Moves objects between storage classes or deletes them Use Case: Move objects to Glacier after 90 days and delete after 1 year
+### 62. What is S3 Intelligent-Tiering and when should you use it:
+             S3 Intelligent-Tiering automatically moves objects between frequent and infrequent access tiers to optimize costs
+### 63. How do S3 Requester Pays Buckets work:
+             Normally, the bucket owner pays for storage and data transfer.
+With Requester Pays, the user downloading the object covers the cost.
+### 64. What is the maximum object size allowed in S3:
+             5TB per object
+             For objects larger than 5GB, use Multipart Upload for better performance
+### 65. What are the different types of S3 Encryption:
+             SSE-S3: Amazon-managed AES-256 encryption
+             SSE-KMS: AWS KMS-managed keys for more control
+             SSE-C: Customer-managed keys
+             Client-Side Encryption: Data is encrypted before uploading to S3
+### 66. How does S3 Object Tagging work:
+             Assigns key-value pairs to objects for metadata and categorization Helps in access control, cost allocation, and lifecycle rules
+### 67. How does S3 Transfer Acceleration work:
+             S3 Transfer Acceleration speeds up data uploads using AWS Edge Locations and Amazon CloudFront
+### 68. What are S3 Multi-Region Access Points:
+             They provide global endpoints to access buckets across multiple regions for faster performance and resilience
+### 69. What is AWS Lambda, and how does it work:
+             AWS Lambda is a serverless computing service that runs code in response to events.
+You upload code, configure triggers (such as API Gateway, S3, DynamoDB, etc.), and AWS Lambda automatically executes the function when triggered, managing infrastructure, scaling, and billing based on execution time.
+### 70. What are the key benefits of using AWS Lambda:
+             No server management – Fully managed by AWS.
+             Auto-scaling – Scales automatically based on demand.
+             Cost-effective – Pay only for execution time (no idle cost).
+             Event-driven – Can be triggered by multiple AWS services.
+             Supports multiple languages – Python, Node.js, Java, Go, Ruby, .NET, etc
+### 71. What are the supported programming languages in AWS Lambda:
+              AWS Lambda supports: Node.js, Python, Java, Go, Ruby, .NET (C#), PowerShell
+### 72. How does AWS Lambda pricing work:
+              AWS Lambda charges are based on:
+                          Number of requests – First 1M requests are free; after that, $0.20 per million requests Execution time – Charged per millisecond based on memory and duration Provisioned Concurrency (if used) – Extra charges apply
+### 73. What is the maximum execution timeout for an AWS Lambda function:
+              The maximum execution timeout for AWS Lambda is 15 minutes (900 seconds)
+### 74. What is the maximum memory allocation for a Lambda function:
+              Memory allocation ranges from 128MB to 10GB in increments of 1MB
+### 75. How does AWS Lambda scale automatically:
+              AWS Lambda scales horizontally by running multiple instances of a function concurrently.
+Each request triggers a new instance if needed, up to the concurrency limit